KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 When the Transmission input on the Principled BSDF node has a non-zero default value or Image Texture node connected, the ``KHR_materials_transmission`` glTF extension will be included in the export.
 When a texture is used, glTF stores the values in the red (``R``) channel.
 The *Color Space* should be set to Non-Color.

 Transmission is different from alpha blending, because transmission allows full-strength specular reflections.
 In glTF, alpha blending is intended to represent physical materials that are partially missing from the specified geometry, such as medical gauze wrap.
 Transmission is intended to represent physical materials that are solid but allow non-specularly-reflected light to transmit through the material, like glass.

-glTF does not offer a separate "Transmission Roughness," but the material's base roughness can be used to blur the transmission, like frosted glass.
+glTF does not offer a separate "Transmission Roughness", but the material's base roughness can be used to blur the transmission, like frosted glass.

 .. tip::

-   Typically the alpha blend mode of a transmissive material should remain "Opaque," the default setting, unless the material only partially covers the specified geometry.
+   Typically the alpha blend mode of a transmissive material should remain "Opaque", the default setting, unless the material only partially covers the specified geometry.

 .. note::

    In real-time engines where transmission is supported, various technical limitations in the engine may determine which parts of the scene are visible through the transmissive surface.
    In particular, transmissive materials may not be visible behind other transmissive materials.
    These limitations affect physically-based transmission, but not alpha-blended non-transmissive materials.

 .. warning::

    Transmission is complex for real-time rendering engines to implement, and support for the ``KHR_materials_transmission`` glTF extension is not yet widespread.

 Double-Sided / Backface Culling